Machine Learning Predicts Kids at Risk of Not Getting Vaccinated

 Just as importantly, the team chose the LASSO model because it presented the results for child risk scores in a way that humans could understand.
 Interpretability is never a guarantee with many machine learning models, but in this case it allowed both data scientists and health officials to understand and trust the LASSO model’s reasons for singling out certain families as being at higher risk of hesitating to vaccinate.

-The project also created an “Early Warning System” Web dashboard that presents vaccination rates and child risk scores to public health officials and physicians at national, county, and local health clinic levels.
+The project also created an “Early Warning and Monitoring System” Web dashboard that presents vaccination rates and child risk scores to public health officials and physicians at national, county, and local health clinic levels.
 The next project being considered will likely involve a randomized controlled trial to see whether the child risk scores help officials and physicians to intervene effectively with vaccine-hesitant families and improve vaccination rates.
 But that next step would likely take place no sooner than the 2020–2021 school year.

 Some important issues have to be resolved before this type of predictive population analysis can be widely deployed.
 Any project that applies machine learning or related artificial intelligence techniques to analyzing personal health data has to take privacy and security concerns into consideration.
 In this case, Oreskovic’s team and Croatian public health officials took special precautions to ensure that the electronic health records of children were always made anonymous.
-The researchers accessed the records through an online server and never downloaded any data to devices that could be compromised.
+The researchers accessed the records through the Croatian Institute for Public Health's online server and never even downloaded any anonymized data.

 Another issue for data scientists to keep in mind, says Oreskovic, is whether machine learning and AI might identify data features that contribute to biased policymaker actions regarding certain communities.
 He cautioned against the idea of deploying models that highlight features such as ethnicity or religion—factors that were excluded from the data in the Croatian study.

-Note: This story was updated on 8 May 2019.